 Oral Hygiene Techniques for Dental Health

 Besides brushing at least twice a day, flossing is also a critical aspect of maintaining dental health.
-It is the primary means of defense against the development of periodontal disease.
-In addition, flossing can help prevent decay and cavities.
-The floss should be worked in the shape of a “C” around every single tooth.
+It is the primary means of defense against the development of periodontal disease and it can help prevent decay and cavities.
+Work the floss in the shape of a “C” around every single tooth.
 There are many varieties of floss: unwaxed/ waxed, flavored, and different thicknesses, including floss tape.2 Some people would rather use disposable floss picks or sword-shaped bristle floss.
 The latter can be especially helpful for those who must also wear braces.
 Unfortunately, there is a negative impact on the environment associated with the accumulation of used disposable plastic products, including floss picks.3

 How Diet Can Positively and Negatively Affect Dental Health

-Maintaining a diet which is rich in calcium, and vitamins C and D is important for dental health.
-A steady supply of calcium gives the skeleton both structure and strength.
-This includes the bones which are located inside the mouth.
+Maintaining a diet which is rich in calcium, and vitamins C and D, is important for dental health.
+A steady supply of calcium gives the skeleton both structure and strength, and this includes the bones which are located inside the mouth.
 The consumption of milk, green leafy vegetables, fortified orange juice, and supplements are some ways to get calcium.
-Vitamin D is the sunlight vitamin.
-Just 15 minutes of direct exposure to the sun every day can help the body produce enough of the vitamin on its own.
+Vitamin D is the sunlight vitamin, and just 15 minutes of direct exposure to the sun every day can help the body produce enough of the vitamin on its own.
 There are also D-fortified milks and supplements.
 A vitamin C deficiency can lead to scurvy (bleeding, sore gums).
-Vitamin C can be found in cruciferous vegetables and citrus fruits, as well as supplements are good sources of Vitamin C.
+Cruciferous vegetables and citrus fruits, as well as supplements are good sources of Vitamin C.

 Dentists recommend fluoride as well.
 This can be found in toothpastes, mouthwashes, and often in the drinking water.
 If a dentist finds a deficiency, they might offer a fluoride treatment, which is done at the dentist’s office.
 Cutting back on sugar can prevent cavities.
 Processed foods, complex carbohydrates and starches also contain sugar.
 Brushing and flossing regularly can help to remove these sugars from the teeth.
 Even drinking water immediately after eating foods which contain sugar could be beneficial until the patient has time to brush their teeth.4 Visiting the dentist twice a year is important so that they will be able to examine the mouth for signs of decay, cysts, and lesions.
 They can check for oral cancer as well.
 A professional cleaning will remove tartar buildup.5